grnet/synnefo/snf-docs/asterias-dev-guide.rst

 .. code-block:: console

-   $ snf-manage syncdb       # Create / update the database with the south tables
+   $ snf-manage syncdb --all      # Create / update the database with the south tables
-   $ snf-manage migrate      # Perform migration in the database
+   $ snf-manage migrate --fake    # Perform migration in the database

-Note that syncdb will create the latest models that exist in the db app, so some migrations may fail.
-If you are sure a migration has already taken place you must use the ``--fake`` option, to apply it.
+Note that ``--all`` and ``--fake`` arguments are only needed when you are initializing your database.
+If you want to migrate a previously create databse to the latest db scheme just run the same commands without those arguments.

+If you are trying to migrate a database that already contains the changes that applied from a specific migration script, ``south`` will probably notify you for inconsistent db scheme, a workaround for that issue is to use ``--fake`` option for a specific migration.

 For example: